-Next, when (unskilled) labor supply of China has 10% of uncertainty (Simulation 3), about 4% of change in standard deviation is given to Chinese economy but it is hardly affected to other countries.
-Since the uncertainty of supply of labor is affected to domestic production but is not affected directly to foreign trade, it is considered not to give change to other countries (Table 10).
+Next, when the (unskilled) labor supply of China has 10% of uncertainty (Simulation 3), and about a 4% change in standard deviation, there is hardly any effect to other countries.
+Because the uncertainty of supply of labor is affected by domestic production, is not affected directly by foreign trade, it is considered not to cause change to other countries (Table 10).

-Since the Simulation 4 (Table 11) and the Simulation 5 (Table 12) are what combined the above-mentioned simulation, they have brought the result of having combined the result depended on two uncertainties, about change of GDP.
+Since Simulation 4 (Table 11) and Simulation 5 (Table 12) are a combination of the above-mentioned simulations, the result depends on two uncertainties that reshape the positive or negative change of the GDP.

-Finally, we will introduce the case of India where future’s growth can be expected (Table 13).
-When consumption demand of India has 5% of uncertainty, GDP of India receives more than 6% of change in standard deviation.
-However, influence to global economy is stopping at about 2% of change in standard deviation.
-It is turned out that influence to an own country and other country by uncertainty of consumption demand is the largest in Europe Union, the second in China and the last in India.
-It is also related to an initial value of consumption demand.
+Finally, we will introduce the case of India where future growth can be expected (Table 13).
+When the consumption demand of India has 5% of uncertainty, the GDP of India takes more than a 6% change in the standard deviation.
+However, influence to the global economy stops at about 2% of change in the standard deviation.
+It turns out that influence from a country to another country by uncertainty of consumption demand is largest in the European Union, second in China, and last in India.
+The uncertainty of consumption demand is related to the initial value of the consumption demand.

-However, the direction of change is not known from above result and it is not understood whether it is the contagion or the decoupling.
-Then, we will discuss the sign of the result.
-We totaled the number of the sign according whether it is positive or negative for 200 experiments.
-Table 14 shows whether how many of 200 experiments differed in the sign in each region (country).
-Here, for each simulation, when the region where signs differ even once comes out, 1 time is counted.
+However, the direction of change is not known, taking from the above result, and it is not yet validated whether it is a contagion or a decoupling.
+Below we will discuss positive or negative outcomes from the results.
+We totaled the entries and the positive or negative values of the 200 experiments.
+Table 14 shows how many of the 200 experiments differed in the sign in each region (country).
+Here, for each simulation, when signs differ even once, 1 time is counted as causing uncertainty.
 In other words, 200 times means that in each simulation, some region always shows a different sign.
 And, 0 times means that the same sign is shown in all regions.

-As far as the table is concerned, it is shown in change of the quantity of production of many industries, and an amount of consumption that signs may differ in each region.
-On the other hand, about GDP, there is some difference the whole simulation.
-For example, in the Simulation 1 and the Simulation 2, the influence which uncertainty brings about remains only in change of quantity, and all regions can be referred to as being the same sign.
-It can be interpreted as this having a high possibility that economy will be contagion in each region.
-On the other hand, in the case of the Simulation 3, it is the contrary, and it serves as a decoupling easily.
-However, from Table 10, probably, a decoupling also remains slightly, since the change to other countries is very small.
+As far as Table 14 is concerned, it shows the change of quantity of production of many industries, and the amount of consumption, so we can see that the signs may differ in each region.
+Yet, the GDP shows some differences on all simulations.
+For example, in Simulation 1 and in Simulation 2, the influence uncertainty brings remains only in the change of quantity, and all regions can be referred to as having the same sign.
+This can be interpreted as a highly probable likeliness that the economy will be affected by contagion in each region.
+On the other hand, in the case of Simulation 3, it is the contrary, and it serves as a decoupling event.
+Nevertheless, from Table 10, we can see the likeliness of a decoupling, since the changes that affect other countries are very small.

-When the uncertainty of consumption demand exists in China and Europe Union randomly, the result of the Simulation 4 shows that there is possibility of the decoupling.
-Also, the possibility of the decoupling exists when consumption demand and labor supply are uncertain.
+When the uncertainty of consumption demand exists in China and the European Union randomly, the result of Simulation 4 shows that there is a possibility of decoupling.
+Additionally, the possibility of decoupling exists when consumption demand and labor supply are uncertain.

 5. Concluding Remarks